kenmartey/treechain/README.md

 Update: this section
 - ## Goals

   - The Goal is for TreeChain to provide accountability to donors.
+Update

   - Provide real-time tracking and incentives for forest protection.